Vung Tau→Con Dao New Big Ferry

 The Boats:

-The cabins are air-conditioned with a couple of widescreens TVs playing movies and pop videos, but the volume is kept at a mercifully reasonable level.
+A few of widescreen TVs play movies and pop videos throughout the voyage, but the volume is kept at a mercifully reasonable level.
 Each row of seats has two electrical sockets to charge your phone or laptop.
-At the back of the cabins, the toilets are kept pretty clean, and the general level of cleanliness is fairly good.
-Also at the back, is a snack station selling iced coffee, sodas and pot noodles.
-But, I’d recommend bringing your own drinks and snacks for the 4-5 hour voyage.
+At the back of the cabins, the toilets are kept clean, and the general level of cleanliness is good.

 Cabin seating is on coach-style soft reclining chairs